TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

     *   Your EA Account information, including email address, username, country, date of birth, telephone number and password;
     *   Security questions and answers;
     *   Details you provide in response to surveys about our products;
-    *   Information you provide when seeking help from us such as your name, telephone number and records of the issues you experience. and
+    *   Information you provide when seeking help from us such as your name, telephone number and records (including call recordings) of the issues you experience. and
     *   Billing information, such as your name, payment card number and payment account details;